 What is an uncontended internet connection?Posted on 9 May 2014 by Beaming Support

 Contention ratio is the ratio of potential maximum demand (usually at the local exchange) to the actual available bandwidth.
 The higher the ratio the lower the maximum bandwidth will be, or the slower your connection will be.
-You may notice this slowdown at ‘peak times’ when more users are using the internet in the organisation or local area.
+You may notice this slowdown at ‘peak times’ when more users are using the internet in the local area.

 The highest maximum speed on a highly contended connection is usually only achieved at low usage times, for example during the night.

 A 50:1 contention ratio would mean that up to 50 broadband users could be sharing the same bandwidth or ‘pipe’ to the local exchange at any one time.